Dog-Friendly Copenhagen: Visiting Copenhagen with a Dog

 On other buses in the Greater Copenhagen area that allow dogs, larger dogs are not allowed in peak hour (7am to 9am and 3:30pm to 5:30pm on weekdays) in zones 1-4, 30-33 and 40-44.

-The final more simple rule is that dogs must travel in the back half of the bus.
+The final more simple rule is that all dogs must travel in the back half of the bus.
 The front half is kept dog-free for allergy sufferers.

 Dog-Friendly Accommodation in Copenhagen